Employee Discount Schemes

 • Why do you want to offer a discount platform?

-Do you want the employee benefits discount scheme to improve engagement?
+Do you want the employee discounts platform to improve engagement?
 Help reduce absenteeism?
 Or attract new employees?
-By understanding what you want you will be able to measure more accurately if the scheme is having the desired affect.
+By understanding what you want, you will be able to measure more accurately if the scheme is having the desired effect

 • What do you want the platform to do?

 Some platforms will offer more than just discounts.
 Additional features can include rewards and recognition or HR management.
 It’s worth understanding what it is you need the platform to do.
-If you don’t you could find yourself paying for a something that isn’t fit for purpose.
+If you don’t, you could find yourself paying for something that isn’t fit for purpose

-• How will an employee discount scheme work alongside your existing employee benefits package?
+• How will an employee discount scheme work alongside your existing benefits?

 • What is your budget?

 The cost of schemes will vary depending on what they offer.
-It’s important to understand how much budget you have so you can research the schemes that offer platforms in your price range.
+It’s important to understand how much budget you have, so you can research the platforms in your price range.

 Do Your Research

-Based on the answers to the above questions you can start looking at the different platforms on offer with a clear understanding of what you want.
-This will help you instantly rule a number out.
-For those left in your short list think about:
+Based on the answers to the above, you can start looking at the different platforms on offer with a clear understanding of what you want.
+This will help you to narrow down which providers could be a good fit.

 • Value for money

-Which platform is the best value for money, based on what you’re looking for and want to pay?
+Which platform is the best value for money, based on what you’re looking for and your benefit budget?

 • Features available

-Which platform has the most features and, more importantly, the most features that are useful and relevant for your business?
+Which platform has the most features and, more importantly, the most features that are useful and relevant to your business and employees?

 • Discounts on offer